ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 ```

 :::note Differentiating empty and null
 If users need to differentiate between a value being empty and not provided, the [Nullable](/docs/en/sql-reference/data-types/nullable) type can be used.
-This [should be avoided](/docs/en/cloud/bestpractices/avoid-nullable-columns) unless absolutely required as it will negatively impact storage and query performance on these columns.
+This [should be avoided](/docs/en/cloud/bestpractices/avoid-nullable-columns) unless absolutely required, as it will negatively impact storage and query performance on these columns.
 :::

 ### Handling new columns